 What causes anxiety?

-No one knows what causes anxiety, but research has shown that the following 4 factors contribute to anxiety:
+No one knows what causes anxiety, but research has shown the following 4 factors contribute to anxiety:

 - learned behaviour